HasithaSandeepa/Auto_type_text/README.md

 # Auto_type_text
-this is for type text in web page(Animated)
+This is for type text in web page(Animated)